-Dale Cressman has worked as a television news producer in South Bend, Indiana; as an executive producer in Waco, Texas, and Salt Lake City; as a managing editor in Green Bay, Wisconsin; and as a line-up editor at the Canadian Broadcasting Corporation.
-In 1995, he was producer of the Emmy Award winning documentary “Russia: Hidden Memory.”
+Dr. Cressman has worked as a television news producer in South Bend, Indiana; as an executive producer in Waco, Texas, and Salt Lake City; as a managing editor in Green Bay, Wisconsin; and as a line-up editor at the Canadian Broadcasting Corporation.
+In 1995, he produced the Emmy Award winning documentary “Russia: Hidden Memory.”
 He was a chief liaison for the Host Broadcaster during the 2002 Salt Lake Winter Olympic Games.
 In 2008, he produced BYU-TV’s worldwide coverage of President Hinckley’s funeral.

-Dr. Cressman has published articles in the Journal of Broadcasting & Electronic Media, Journalism History, American Journalism, and the Journal of Children and Media.
-In addition, he has published book chapters, encyclopedia entries, and book reviews.
+Dr. Cressman serves on editorial boards for three academic journals and has published articles in the Journal of Broadcasting and Electronic Media, Journalism History, American Journalism, and the Journal of Children and Media.
 In 2009, his research on the history of Times Square was highlighted in the Columbia Journalism Review.
-He is a past divisional chair for the Broadcast Education Association and is currently the historian of the American Journalism Historians Association.
+He has also published book chapters, encyclopedia entries, and book reviews.
+Dr. Cressman served as program chair of the 2012 convention of the Broadcast Education Association.
+He is a past divisional chair for BEA and is currently the historian of the American Journalism Historians Association.

-Robert Walz received a B.A. in broadcast journalism from BYU (1982).
+Robert Walz is an associate teaching professor.
+He received a B.A. in broadcast journalism from BYU in 1982.
 Walz began teaching at BYU in 2002.
 He started his journalism career as the weekend anchor at KIVI television in Boise, Idaho.
 Walz moved back to Utah in 1984, working as a reporter and anchor at KSL-Television for 15 years.
+He has also worked for KTVX Channel 4.
 Walz is currently a reporter for Utah’s ABC 4 News.